Ngz91/dotfiles/README.md

 <img src=https://raw.githubusercontent.com/Ngz91/dotfiles/master/gifs/persona-persona3.gif width="500" height="280" />
 </div>

-Install spotify using the package in Arch repo (Do not use Snap package since spicetify it's not gonna work with it)
+Install spotify using the package in Arch repo (Do not use Snap package since Spicetify it's not gonna work with it)
 ```
 sudo pacman -S spotify-launcher
 ```
-Open it and log.
+Open it and log in.
 Check your audio.
-Close it and install spicetify-cli, we will use it to customize Spotify theme.
-Install it by running:
+Close it and install spicetify-cli, we will use it to customize Spotify theme and add extensions.
+Install it by running or follow their [guide](https://spicetify.app/docs/advanced-usage/installation/):
 ```
 curl -fsSL https://raw.githubusercontent.com/spicetify/spicetify-cli/master/install.sh | sh
 ```
 Navigate to the Spicetify folder in your .config folder and open config-zpui.ini.
 Here you will modify spotify_path and prefs_path.
-Their [official guide](https://spicetify.app/docs/advanced-usage/installation/) tells you how to find both paths but in my case it's they look like this:
+Their [official guide](https://spicetify.app/docs/advanced-usage/installation/) tells you how to find both paths but in my case they look like this:
 ```
 spotify_path  = /home/ngz91/.local/share/spotify-launcher/install/usr/share/spotify/
 prefs_path    = /home/ngz91/.config/spotify/prefs
 ```

-After this you can change your own theme with this command (I recommend doing this inside the spicetify Themes folder):
+After this, you can change your own theme using this command (I recommend doing this inside the spicetify Themes folder):
 ```
 spicetify config current_theme "Path_to_your_configuration"
 ```